inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 CAVEAT: this is not working because of an permission problem in [invenio-search](https://github.com/inveniosoftware/invenio-search/blob/d8b23ecf48f63d8d313f90fd4618a480e15fbd7b/invenio_search/ext.py#L448).
 The only way to solve it is to destroy the index and reinit and rebuild it from scratch.
-This is possible now.
-Be aware of that it is not a good idea after v12 to purge the index because in v12 the statistics are keep in opensearch indices!!!
+Yes the statistics will be only in the stored only in the index but the statistic indices are created by templates and therefore not affected by `invenio index destroy --yes-i-know`.
+The statistic indices will remain in the list of indices and are totally functional also after a reinit.

 ### Data migration